 May 17th there will be a Missing Maps event in the Koningsberger building, Utrecht.
 With your help we will help the Red Cross and Doctors without Borders by mapping areas in Malawi, Africa.
 The mapping can be done without any mapping experience, so everyone can participate!

-The event will start at 17:00 sharp, with some background information and instructions by Koos Krijnders (Dutch Red Cross) and Dr. Elisabeth Addink (UU).
+The event will start at 17:00 sharp, with some background information and instructions by Koos Krijnders (Dutch Red Cross).
 The mapping will continue until 21:00.
 Dinner and drinks will be provided for.
 Make sure to bring your own laptop!
 At the end of the evening we’ll have mapped a large area of Malawi.
 This data will be of great use when there is a need for humanitarian help.

 - 17 May 2017 17.00 - 21.00